Donald Trump rests defense case without taking stand at historic hush money trial

 Among those who accompanied Trump to court Tuesday were former acting Attorney General Matt Whitaker, comic Joe Piscopo and Donald Trump Jr. Outside court, a cyclist heckled the Trump scion, yelling, “Don Jr., we hate you in New York.”

-Trump’s middle son disparaged Cohen as “arguably the least credible witnesses in the history of, I don’t know, witnesses,” and defended his father’s decision not to testify.
+Trump’s oldest son disparaged Cohen as “arguably the least credible (witness) in the history of, I don’t know, witnesses,” and defended his father’s decision not to testify.

 “He didn’t ask me to come here,” Don Jr. said.
 “I came here, and I damn sure saw it myself.
 It’s a circus in that courtroom.”